You can add videos to:

 This topic has come up on our Answers forum and you can view the post here.

 Vimeo videos aren't playing in HD

-To display HD Vimeo videos on a Squarespace site, use the embed code to add the video, rather than the video’s URL.
+To display HD Vimeo videos, use the embed code to add the video, rather than the video’s URL.
 Uploading 1080p HD videos to Vimeo requires their Plus or PRO membership plan.

-YouTube doesn't count views from embedded videos.
+- YouTube - Doesn't count views of embedded videos.
 However, YouTube provides a breakdown of where viewers are finding your videos.
-You can find more in YouTube Analytics documentation.
+Learn more in YouTube Analytics documentation.

 - Vimeo - Vimeo counts views from embedded videos.
 Learn more in Vimeo's documentation.

 For help with other services, visit their documentation.

 If Squarespace doesn't support my video host, how do I add my video?

 In most cases, we recommend uploading your video to a supported service.
 If that isn't possible, or if you need to keep it hosted elsewhere, you still have some options.

 Any video sharing service that supports the oEmbed standard can be added to these areas using its embed URL or code: